-- 36. A regulated institution must consult with APRA prior to entering into any offshoring agreement involving a material business activity so that APRA may satisfy itself that the impact of the offshoring arrangement has been adequately addressed as part of the regulated institution's risk management framework. - 37.
-If, in APRA's view, the offshoring agreement involves risks that the regulated institution is not managing appropriately, APRA may require the regulated institution to make other arrangements for the outsourced activity as soon as practicable.
+- 35.40.
+An APRA-regulated institution must consult with APRA prior to entering into any offshoring agreement involving a material business activity so that APRA may satisfy itself that the impact of the offshoring arrangement has been adequately addressed as part of the regulated institution's risk management framework. - 36.41.
+If, in APRA's view, the offshoring agreement involves risks that the APRA-regulated institution is not managing appropriately, APRA may, in writing, require the regulated institution to make other arrangements for the outsourced activity as soon as practicable.
+13